romagna hill towns to visit

 Ristorante al Chiar di Luna

 A section of the wine cellar.
-Diners are invited to enjoy an aperitivo here while they select a bottle of wine.
+Diners can enjoy an aperitivo here and choose a bottle of wine.

 Sant’Agata Feltria